symblai/symbl-docs/web-sdk/overview.md

 ### Features in Labs

-The following features are available in Labs for Web SDK.
-For more details, go to the [GitHub Readme]([https://github.com/symblai/symbl-web-sdk/tree/labs](https://github.com/symblai/symbl-web-sdk/tree/labs))
+You can view which Labs features are available in the Labs Web SDK on the [GitHub Readme]([https://github.com/symblai/symbl-web-sdk/tree/labs](https://github.com/symblai/symbl-web-sdk/tree/labs)) for the labs branch.
 :::

 ## Tutorials